 Sales and Marketing

 OPI works to get its name in front of mobile consumers by rolling out an iPhone app and Android app.
+It also regularly enlists the help of celebrities to develop niche color palettes specific to them.

 While it caters to consumers in the US, OPI has been expanding aggressively on the international front to diversify its revenue.
 The UK is its largest foreign market, followed by Japan and Russia.
 OPI anticipates that Japan will surpass the UK to become OPI's biggest overseas market.